aromanino/propertiesmanager/README.md

 SQL injection, XSS, and other injection patterns are safely handled as regular string values without special interpretation.

 ### Comprehensive Test Coverage
-All security features are validated through 113 automated tests, including specific vulnerability tests in `test/security-integrity.test.js`.
+All security features are validated through 119 automated tests, including specific vulnerability tests in `test/security-integrity.test.js` and logging configuration tests in `test/logging.test.js`.

 ### Error Handling
 The package provides clear error messages when configuration files are missing or invalid: